 If you’ve ever paused a video on TikTok to wonder why it’s being shown to you, you know about the mysteries of the popular short-form video app’s algorithm.
 A post with no caption and minimal followers reaching your feed seems nonsensical.
 And if you’ve been creating content to little response, it can feel like Tiktok's algorithm is set up against you.

 Those trying to build an online presence on TikTok may wonder what it takes to land on someone else’s For You Page (FYP) and make a video go viral.
 While a brilliant script and entertaining visuals will help you build a following, understanding how the TikTok algorithm works is key to making your content take off.

-The TikTok algorithm is a complicated set of instructions that determines what content will be displayed on each user’s FYP.
+TikTok's algorithm is a complicated set of instructions that determines what content will be displayed on each user’s FYP—a recommendation system for each user, in other words.
 The TikTok algorithm has been lauded for its accuracy with the impressive (and sometimes unsettling) personalization it offers every TikTok account.
 It’s why you may see an abundance of cat videos while your roommate frequently sees recipe ideas and your sister gets all of the true crime breakdowns.

 We don’t know the full extent of how the TikTok algorithm works; like most social media companies, the bulk of its programming is proprietary and only some details are shared publicly.
-However, TikTok has disclosed a few basic elements that factor into its recommendation system.
-These include:
+However, TikTok has disclosed a few basic elements that factor into its recommendation system: